-117-A Veteran using educational assistance under either Chapter 30 (Montgomery GI Bill®- Active Duty Program) or Chapter 33 (Post -9/11 GI Bill®) of Title 38, United States Code, who lives in the State of Alabama (regardless of his/her formal State of residence).

-118-Anyone using transferred Post-9/11 GI Bill® benefits (38 U.S.C. § 3319) who lives in the state of Alabama while attending a school located in the state of Alabama (regardless of his/her formal state of residence).

-119-A spouse or child using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311 (b)(9)) who lives in the state of Alabama (regardless of his/her formal state of residence).

-120-Anyone described above while he or she remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters, or terms) at the same school.
+- A Veteran using educational assistance under either Chapter 30 (Montgomery G.l.
+Bill- Active Duty Program) or Chapter 33 (Post -9/11 G.l.
+Bill) of Title 38, United States Code, who lives in the State of Alabama (regardless of his/her formal State of residence). - Anyone using transferred Post-9/11 Gl Bill benefits (38 U.S.C. § 3319) who lives in the state of Alabama while attending a school located in the state of Alabama (regardless of his/her formal state of residence). - A spouse or child using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311 (b)(9)) who lives in the state of Alabama (regardless of his/her formal state of residence). - Anyone described above while he or she remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters, or terms) at the same school.
 The person so described must be using educational benefits under either Chapter 30 or Chapter 33 of Title 38, United States Code.
-The in-state tuition provisions in Section 702 do not apply to those on active duty or to students using transferred Post 911 GI Bill® benefits from a service member still on active duty.
-GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
-More information about education benefits offered by VA is available at the official U.S. government website at https://www.benefits.va.gov/gibill.
+The in-state tuition provisions in Section 702 do not apply to those on active duty or to students using transferred Post 911 GI Bill benefits from a service member still on active duty.